-The Toyota Camry has a standard four-cylinder engine and optional V6, both of which are mated to a six-speed automatic transmission.
-Auto writers are happy with the Camry’s strong engine power and say the transmission shifts smoothly.
-Although it’s not the sportiest car in the class, most car reviewers say the Camry delivers a respectable ride that’s comfortable over rough pavement.
+The Camry has a standard four-cylinder engine and optional V6, both of which are mated to a six-speed automatic transmission.
+Test drivers are happy with the Toyota Camry’s strong engine power and say the transmission shifts smoothly.
+Although it’s not the sportiest car in the class, most auto writers say the 2013 Camry delivers a respectable ride that’s comfortable over rough pavement.
 Some note that the Camry’s power steering is vague, though.
 Fuel economy, at 25/35 mpg city/highway with the four-cylinder engine, is very good for the class.

 - "It's been twenty years, but the Camry might have just leapt back to the front of the pack as the worry-free car you'd gladly recommend to your mother - without being afraid to be seen in it yourself." -- Automobile Magazine (2012)